How to Fix Whea Uncorrectable Error in Windows 10/11

 WHEA_UNCORRECTABLE_ERROR is one that causes a BSoD prompt that usually signifies a hardware malfunction.
-It can also be caused by incompatible drivers for the Windows 10 operating system.
-As a stop code, this BSoD error prevents further data loss, and can be resolved by a number of methods.
+It can also be caused by incompatible drivers for the Windows 10/11 operating system.
+As a stop code, this BSoD error prevents further data loss and can be resolved by several methods.

 Some of the possible causes of this error are:

-Corrupt registry or system file due to a disk read or write error, or a power failure.
+- Corrupt registry or system file due to a disk read or write error or power failure.

 Method 1: Check for Windows Update